AndrewPaglusch/FlashPaper/README.md

 ## Installation
 Copy the contents of this repository to document root of your web server.

-Change the static AES key, static IV, and salt in `includes/functions.php` if you're going to use this in production.
+Change the static AES key and salt in `includes/functions.php` if you're going to use this in production.
 Do **not** skip this step if your care about security!

-### To generate a unique key, IV, and salt:
+### To generate a unique key and salt:
 ```
 #key
 openssl rand -base64 256 | tr -d '\n'

-#iv
-openssl rand -base64 16

 #salt
 openssl rand -base64 64 | tr -d '\n'